OpenNebula/minione/docs/source/basics/run-virtual-machine.rst

 |images-sunstone-vm-vnc|

 While being logged on your frontend under **root** or **oneadmin** user, you can login your virtual machine over SSH.
 The IP address of the virtual machine is visible in the virtual machines list.
-For example, for 172.16.100.2 try

 .. prompt:: bash # auto